devbynaim/shopSync/README.md

 4. Run `npm start` to start the development server.
 5. Open your web browser and go to `http://localhost:3000` to use Sopsync.

-## How to Contribute

-If you'd like to contribute to this project or report issues, please follow these steps:

-1. Fork the project.
-2. Create a new branch with a descriptive name (`git checkout -b feature/new-feature` or `git checkout -b bug/issue-fix`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push your changes to your fork (`git push origin feature/new-feature`).
-5. Open a pull request on the original repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments